Cover image for Case Interview Stress and Anxiety: How to Stay Composed Under Pressure (2026)

 5. Repeat 4 times

-When to use: In the 5 minutes before the interview starts, and during any silent processing moment inside the case.
+When to use: Before the interview starts, and during any silent processing moment inside the case.

 5-4-3-2-1 Grounding